openshift/gcp-project-operator/docs/debug.md

     namespace: example-clusternamespace
 ```

-Using this information you can more information about it:
+Having found the namespace, you can gather even more information:

 ```
 kubectl -n example-clusternamespace get secrets gcp-secret -o yaml